-This encyclopedia covers the recent history of the Jews from 1750 until the 1950s, from Europe to America to the Middle East, North Africa and other non-European Jewish settlement areas (Brill).
+Reference work on recent Jewish history from 1750 until the 1950s, in Europe, North America, the Middle East, north Africa, and other non-European Jewish settlements.

 "This website contains the complete contents of the 12-volume Jewish Encyclopedia, which was originally published between 1901-1906.
 The Jewish Encyclopedia, which recently became part of the public domain, contains over 15,000 articles and illustrations.
 Since the original work was completed almost 100 years ago, it does not cover a significant portion of modern Jewish History (e.g., the creation of Israel, the Holocaust, etc.).
 However, it does contain an incredible amount of information that is remarkably relevant today."

-This is an encyclopedia on book cultures meaning it places textuality and materiality of the book in the center of its investigation.
-It focuses on the paleographic features, intended function, cultural significance, readership, acceptance, and design of particular books and genres, as well as the producer-consumer relations involved in the making and circulating of books.
-It covers more than 2000 years of Jewish book cultures (Brill).
+Reference work on Jewish book cultures, including topics like paleographic features, intended function, cultural significance, readership, acceptance, design of particular books and genres, and the producer-consumer relations involved in the making and circulating of books.

 The United States Holocaust Memorial Museum (USHMM) has some tremendous online resources, and the recent addition of the Holocaust Encyclopedia continues in this tradition.
 The interactive Encyclopedia includes hundreds of articles that cover topics like the Third Reich, refugees, ghettos, and the liberation of Nazi camps.
 Each entry contains hypertext links to other entries and relevant resources, including timelines, photo galleries, and primary source documents.
 Visitors can use the "Browse Articles" to get started, and they should also note that the articles are available in French, Spanish, Italian, Russian, Turkish, Arabic, and six other languages.
 In the "Additional Resources" section, visitors will find a link to "The Holocaust: A Learning Site for Students" and a complete "A-Z" list of all the articles.